quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part12_Q-learning_Off-.md

 ??x
 The task of Jack's Car Rental can be reformulated by focusing on states that occur immediately after an action is taken, such as moving cars from one location to another.
 By doing this, we reduce the complexity of the state space because many state transitions become deterministic once an action is chosen.

-For instance, if an action involves transferring \(x\) cars from location 1 to location 2, then the next state is fully determined by this transfer, and no additional information about previous states is needed.
+For instance, if an action involves transferring $x$ cars from location 1 to location 2, then the next state is fully determined by this transfer, and no additional information about previous states is needed.
 This simplifies learning since we can directly update values based on afterstates.

 Code example:
 ```java